dlyubimov/ssvd-lsi/README.md

 ### ssvd-givens in ssvd-lsi repo
 is current stable version with distributed QR step based on Givens rotations.
+This version by my estimates should scale at least to spec of 1 million by 1 billion dense data matrix in input for memory, assuming -Xmx1G for mapper child processes.

-It has a bunch of limitations as discussed int the [working notes](https://github.com/dlyubimov/ssvd-lsi/raw/doc/SSVD%20working%20notes.pdf) but is quite suitable for most LSI work where average number of lemmas per document does not exceed 30k or so.
+It has a bunch of limitations for network I/O as discussed int the [working notes](https://github.com/dlyubimov/ssvd-lsi/raw/doc/SSVD%20working%20notes.pdf) but is optimized for most LSI work where average number of lemmas per document does not exceed 30k .

+That said, even with perceived I/O deficiencies for wider matrices, this algorithm is expected to be CPU bound to such degree that seemingly far overshadows any I/O concerns.

 ### branch ssvd-vw-hack in ssvd-lsi
 This branch contains enhancements to VectorWritable in order to enable vector preprocessing capability (based on Mahout trunk).
-It introduces VectorPreprocessor interface.
+It introduces VectorPreprocessor interface. 'git diff trunk > ssvd-vw-hack.patch' would produce the patch.

 ### branch ssvd-preprocessing (WIP)
 This branch is based on merge of ssvd-givens and ssvd-vw-hack and contains further alterations